shashiX07/react-project/README.md

 You can view the deployed project [here](https://passgensimp.vercel.app/).

-### Kdag Forum
+### Discussion Forum

-**Kdag Forum** is a React-based forum application designed to facilitate community discussions with dynamic features.
+**Discussion Forum** is a React-based forum application designed to facilitate community discussions with dynamic features.

 #### Features